 Q. My debit card or credit card is lost or stolen … what should I do?

 A. Call Customer Solutions immediately at 800-395-STAR (7827) option 2.

 Q. What should I do if I think my identity has been stolen?

 A. If you think that your personal or financial information has been compromised and that you are a possible victim of identity theft:

 - Call STAR Customer Solutions at 800-395-STAR (7827) immediately.
 Ask to have your account numbers, PINs, login IDs and passwords changed.

 - Visit https://www.identitytheft.gov/ and file an identity theft report.
 IdentityTheft.gov is the federal government’s one-stop resource for identity theft victims.
 The site provides streamlined checklists and sample letters to guide you through the recovery process.

 Q. Can I insure someone else's vehicle?

-A. Yes, you can insure the property of another person however you have to have authorization to do so and the owner is benefited, or another insured interest in that property exists.
+A. Yes, you can insure the property of another person.
+You will need to have authorization to do so and the owner is benefited, or another insured interest in that property exists.
 An example would be: Dad says "you can use my spare car but you have to get your own coverage."
-If you have permissive use from the owner of the vehicle then you have an insurable interest.
+If you have permission from the owner of the vehicle then you have an insurable interest.
 However, only the legal owner of the property can receive compensation for the property in the event of a covered loss.
 If you are insuring for liability only, then this is not an issue.